 Tea tree oil

-Add three drops of each oil into the jar/bottle of filtered water (let the chlorine evaporate from it)……and habam!!! you have all natural mouthwash.
+Add three drops of each oil into the jar/bottle of filtered water and then you have all-natural mouthwash.

-Oil of Oregano: Make sure that when choosing an oregano oil that it comes from Mediterranean sources (wild is preferred) as, due to its popularity many companies are now making it from thyme oil to meet demands (St. Francis uses wild-crafted Mediterranean sources).
+Make sure that when choosing an oregano oil that comes from Mediterranean sources (wild is preferred) as due to its popularity many companies are now making it from thyme oil to meet demands (St. Francis uses wild-crafted Mediterranean sources).
 Used in the treatment of Candida and some intestinal and internal parasites, it is perfect at eradicating unwanted bacteria from inside the mouth.
 Good at combating gingivitis, reducing cavities, loosening up plaque buildup, etc.

-Tea tree oil: When selecting a brand make sure the oil originates from Australia.
-Used to heal various skin and nail problems as well asvaginal infections. tea tree oil is a perfect addition to the clean mouth team.
+When selecting a brand make sure the oil originates from Australia.
+Used to heal various skin and nail problems as well as vaginal infections. tea tree oil is a perfect addition to the clean mouth team.
 Its potency is fantastic in combating unwanted and harmful bacteria in the mouth.

 References and Further Readings